Ramanpreet4718/MyAPI/README.md

 Basically this API holds two types of Data :

+1. Beauty Bebo Product Data,
-1. Medisons and
+2. Medisons and
-2. users
+3. users

 This data mainly used in development of Medical Store Websites.